- Organized by DahShu IDSWG Oncology

 Light snack and drink/coffee are provided for whole day conference.

-Call for Papers: Special Collection – Oncology Precision Medicine and Biomarker Development
+Call for Papers (I): Special Collection – Oncology Precision Medicine and Biomarker Development

 Please consider to submit your manuscripts to the special collection at Pharmaceutical Medicine, published by Springer Nature, with guest editors including Philip He, PhD, Daiichi Sankyo; Gina D’Angelo, AstraZeneca, PhD; Hong Wang, PhD, Sanofi; Heng Zhou, PhD, Merck; Danielle Townsley, MD, Amgen.
 The special collection is open to the public, regardless whether attending the event.
 When submit, please indicate it is for the special collection: Oncology Precision Medicine and Biomarker Development.